-The present invention can also be utilized to determine patient P's blood flow by comparing frames 94 acquired at 5 like times over a plurality of "heartbeat" cycles.
+The present invention can also be utilized to determine patient P's blood flow by comparing, frames 94 acquired at like times over a plurality of "heartbeat" cycles.
 Specifically, the acquisition by IR imaging camera 4 of each frame 94 can be synchronized to specific portions of a patient P's heartbeat cycle.
-For example, frames F1, F6, F11, etc., can be acquired during a P wave of each of a plurality of heartbeat cycles; 10 frames F2, F7, F12, etc., can be acquired during a Q wave of each of the plurality of the same heartbeat cycles; frames F3, F8, F13, etc., can be acquired during an R wave of each of the plurality of the same heartbeat cycles; frames F4, F9, F14, etc., can be acquired during an S wave of each of the plurality 15 of the same heartbeat cycles; and frames F5, F10, F15, etc., can be acquired during a T wave of each of the plurality of the same heartbeat cycles.
-Utilizing elements of the patient P's own heartbeat cycles as a "time code" throughout the entire image acquisition series permits more efficient application of 20 mathematical methods of image processing and analysis with increased accuracy.
-Moreover, the use of a well-defined electrophysiological process, such as the heartbeat, with a wellestablished graphical display representation, e.g., an electrocardiogram, enhances the comparison with image series 25 obtained during different examinations and improves the efficiency of statistical analysis of data acquired over multiple examinations of the same or different patients.
+For example, frames F1, F6, F11, etc., are acquired during a P wave of each of a plurality of heartbeat cycles; frames F2, F7, F12, etc., are acquired during a Q wave of each of the plurality of the same heartbeat cycles; frames F3, F8, F13, etc., are acquired during an R wave of each of the plurality of the same heartbeat cycles; frames F4, F9, F14, etc., are acquired during an S wave of each of the plurality of the same heartbeat cycles; and frames F5, F10, F15, etc., are acquired during a T wave of each of the plurality of the same heartbeat cycles.
+Utilizing elements of the patient P's own heartbeat cycles as a "time code" throughout the entire image acquisition series permits more efficient application of mathematical methods of image processing and analysis with increased accuracy.
+Moreover, the use of a well-defined electrophysiological process, such as the heartbeat, with a wellestablished graphical display representation, e.g., an electrocardiogram, enhances the comparison with image series obtained during different examinations and improves the efficiency of statistical analysis of data acquired over multiple examinations of the same or different patients.

-When a desired plurality of frames 94 has been acquired over a desired plurality of heartbeat cycles, workstation 6 30 determines integral values for like optels 90 in frames 94 associated with a particular moment in each heartbeat cycle.
-For example, workstation 6 determines integral values for like optels 90 in frames F1, F6, F11, etc., i.e., frames acquired during P waves of the plurality of heartbeat cycles; determines integral values for like optels 90 in frames F2, F7, F12, etc., i.e., frames acquired during Q waves of the plurality of heartbeat cycles; and so forth for like optels 90 in frames acquired during R waves, S waves and T waves of the plurality of heartbeat cycles.
+When a desired plurality of frames 94 have been acquired over a desired plurality of heartbeat cycles, workstation 6 determines for like optels 90 in frames 94 associated with a particular moment in each heartbeat cycle a first rate of change and/or a second rate of change.
+For example, work-25 station 6 determines a first and/or second rate of change for like optels 90 in frames F1, F6, F11, etc., i.e., frames acquired during P waves of the plurality of heartbeat cycles; determines a first and/or second rate of change for like optels 90 in frames F2, F7, F12, etc., i.e., frames acquired during Q waves 30 of the plurality of heartbeat cycles; and so forth for like optels 90 in frames acquired during R waves, S waves and T waves of the plurality of heartbeat cycles.